msaroufim/Discord-PDFPreview/README.md

 Then add the bot to your Discord group

 I've wrapped up such a token in  Github action if you're not interested in deploying this bot yourself.

+Just invite PDF Preview # 2277 to your channel

 ![Capture.JPG](Capture.JPG)